luispierro/project-codeinstitute/README.md

 ### Content

-- The text for the about us and game rules were taken Using AI, Gemini and Chat GPT.
-They have suggested the story of the company of game design and described the game rules and flow.
+- The text for the 'About Us' and 'How it works' were taken Using AI, Gemini and Chat GPT.

 ### Media

 - The icons in the footer were taken from [Flat Icon](https://www.flaticon.com/br/icones-gratis/redes-sociais)
-- The favicons in the title of the webpage and for the options were taken from [FavIcon.io](https://favicon.io/)
+- The favicons in the title of the webpage and for the navegation were taken from [FavIcon.io](https://favicon.io/)